jdillard/personal-site/source/_trips/2022-02-20-kendall-knob-ski-tour.md

 before we unknowingly got off course.
 In the excitement of an open section we ended up following it too far right into steeper and denser trees.

-We decided to stick it out, and while charachter building, it wasn't exactly what I would call fun.
+We decided to stick it out, and while character building, it wasn't exactly what I would call fun.
 Thankfully we both made it our without incident.

 After what seemed like an eternity of tricky turns, we were relieved to finally